-International discussions are continuing through the United Nations Framework Commission for Climate Change (UNFCCC) on a new international agreement to succeed the Kyoto Protocol.
-The status of CCS as a domestic mitigation policy is well accepted, but the debate continues over the use of CCS in the Clean Development Mechanism (CDM) or its successor in the post-2012 agreement.
+International discussions are continuing through the United Nations Framework Commission for Climate Change (UNFCCC) on the arrangements to the second commitment period to the Kyoto Protocol.
+The status of CCS as a domestic mitigation policy is well accepted, but the debate continues over the use of CCS in the Clean Development Mechanism (CDM).